ronin-rb/ronin-rb.github.io/blog/_posts/2013-01-09-rails-pocs.md

 identified himself as the anonymous contributor who told HD Moore about the class.
 I then convinced him to take credit for his work on this vulnerability.
 Without [lian]'s insight, I could not have achieved Remote Code Execution.
-In my opinion, if you give an famous Security Research your own research, you should publish it yourself to receive proper recognition and inform us not-so-famous Security researchers. ;)
+In my opinion, if you give a famous Security Research your own research, you should publish it yourself to receive proper recognition and inform us not-so-famous Security researchers. ;)